technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 5. You will see an installation form.
 Fill up the details like - host , database name , database password and database username . <br>
 6. Create user and that's it .
 You can <a href="https://technosmarter.com/contact">contact</a> for instalation support for modern blog system in PHP.

+# Developer
+<a href="https://technosmarter.com">Techno Smarter</a>
+# Modern blog CMS system in PHP
+<a href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a>